Lapland-UAS-Tequ/tequ-api-client/README.md

 # tequ-api-client

+## Subflows and examples

+This repository is collection of useful Node-RED subflows to work with Computer vision and cameras.
+Repository also contains example subflows to send data to Tequ API.
+Tequ API is created in Fish-IoT project to receive and archive images and videos and other data.
+Most of the examples can be used without access to Tequ API.

-Tequ-API documentation
+Tequ API documentation

 https://tequ-api.eu-de.mybluemix.net/

-### Before using these subflows prepare your machine(s) for computer vision in Node-RED with Tensorflow.
+### Before using subflows related to Computer Vision prepare your machine(s):

 - Windows 10: https://github.com/Lapland-UAS-Tequ/win10-nodered-tensorflow